benjaminlopez1/paneek-web-netlify/site/content/_index.md

         - 1 Gigabyte of space to upload custom icons and sounds.
         - Tours will use a fast hosting to deliver your 360 images at top speed to users in different geographic locations.
       price: '$10,99'
-    - plan: 3 Months
+    - description: 3 Months
       items:
-        - "Unique payment" is for anyone that need all features for a period of time.
+        - Unique payment is for anyone that need all features for a period of time.
         - Support for small business traffic
         - No advertisements
         - Online Support english and spanish.